 The Statement of Accounts contains estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
-However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and
+However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
+The items in the Council's Balance Sheet at 31 March 2023 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets and valuation assumptions, including estimates of If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
 Property, Plant and Equipment £76.3m remaining useful life.
 Despite elements of uncertainty at the reporting date, relating to the invasion of Ukraine; changes to the UK and EU relationship; and the continued impact of the pandemic, Wilks, Head and Eve state that property markets are mostly functioning again, with transaction volumes and other relevant evidence at levels where an adequate quantum of market evidence exists upon which to base opinions of value.
 The property valuations are therefore not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation Global Standards.
 The annual depreciation charge for PPE was £1.71m.
 A movement of 1% would result in a change in the depreciation charge of approximately £17.1k.
 A 1% movement in the net book value of all PPE would result in a movement in the balance sheet of £763k.
 Investment Properties £64.19m The Council's investment properties have been independently valued by Wilks, Head and Eve.
 Despite elements of uncertainty at the reporting date, relating to the invasion of Ukraine; changes to the UK and EU relationship; and the continued impact of the pandemic, Wilks, Head and Eve state that property markets are mostly functioning again, with transaction volumes and other relevant evidence at levels where an adequate quantum of market evidence exists upon which to base opinions of value.
 The property valuations are therefore not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation Global Standards.
 A movement of 1% in the value of the investment property portfolio would result in an additional debit/credit to the CIES of £642k, which would be charged against the Revaluation Reserve or Capital Adjustment Account balances.
 The impact on usable reserves would be nil.

-Pension Liability £5.4m Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-The assumptions interact in complex ways - the pension disclosure note contains a sensitivity analysis of the impact of changes to individual assumptions.
+Pension Liability £5.4m Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets. the pension disclosure note contains a sensitivity analysis of the impact of changes ------------------------------- --- --